DavideDeMarchi/geolayer/docs/source/usage.rst

 -----------------------

 To display a raster dataset, the :py:class:`rasterlayer` class can be used.
 The supported input formats are all those managed by GDAL, like .tif, .vrt, etc.
-Raster files are made-up of pixels that can store categorycal values (usually an integer defining a class) or physical values (an integer or a floting point value representing a measurement): both types of raster datasets can be displayed using the geolayer library.
+Raster files are made-up of pixels that can store categorical values (usually an integer defining a class) or physical values (an integer or a floting point value representing a measurement): both types of raster datasets can be displayed using the geolayer library.

 Various display modes are possible: